 A regular side chain may not have this security property.
 A user has to trust the mechanisms of the side chain, not the main chain – and could be vulnerable in this regard.

-Vitalik Buterin, co-founder of Ethereum, describes Plasma chains as “side chains that have a non-custodial property”.
+Vitalik Buterin, a co-founder of Ethereum, describes Plasma chains as “side chains that have a non-custodial property”.
 Indeed, given its embedded exit mechanism, a Plasma chain allows users to retain a degree of effective custody over their assets.

 State channels are a mechanism to conduct transactions off the blockchain without requiring any additional trust.
 As with side chains and Plasma, the objective of state channels is to yield significant improvements in the cost and speed of blockchain transactions.